Table of Contents

 Lending money on Kiva Zip can be risky.
 You should only loan money on Kiva Zip that you can afford to lose, because there is no guarantee that you will get it back.
 Below is an outline of potential risks on Kiva Zip:

 Default Risk: If a borrower defaults on a loan, the lender loses his/her entire investment.
-There are many reasons why a loan might not be paid back, ranging from poor execution of a business plan, to the borrower experiencing a catastrophic accident, to fraud on the part of the borrower or the trustee.
+There are many reasons why a loan might not be paid back, ranging from poor execution of a business plan to the borrower experiencing a catastrophic accident.

 Unknown Variables Risk: Because Kiva Zip is a relatively untested project, there are unknown variables and risks that continue to be discovered now and will be discovered as the project is established over its first couple of years.